LangFengCool/Getting-and-Cleanning-Data/README.md

 It is 180x68 because there are 30 subjects and 6 activities

-# Please Note: if the uploaded txt file cannot be viewed, the full dataset can be seen in the dataset
+# Please Note: if the uploaded txt file cannot be viewed, the full dataset can be seen in the Cleaned_TidyData of this GitHub